 Accessories display booths need to be designed to draw attention from a distance and encourage customers to touch and try on your products.
 Most accessories are small, so you'll likely have a lot of items to display in your space, and you'll need to find a way to show off small items from a distance.
-To help you see what works and create a booth that draws customers in, here are 13 photos to study.

 Here's a great purse booth which is a combination of hanging displays and shelves.

 If you look closely, you'll see two big trunks underneath the shelves.
 They would provide excellent storage for extra inventory plus any supplies that might be needed for the show but should be tucked away out of customers' view.

 The purses displayed up high help the booth get noticed from a distance.

 Here's that same booth but at an indoor craft show this time.
 These two photos show you how a booth can be transformed for outdoor and indoor shows.